maksimtishin/maksimtishin/README.md

 # 🏄 Maksim Tishin

 **`A Cybersecurity enthusiast who loves tech`**

+I'm a student at Western Governors University studying Cybersecurity and Information Assurance.
+I have hands-on experience through many projects and my home lab, which I use daily to continue sharpening my skills and improving.
+I'm a Leader, a quick learner, and a team player, so I get along with people very well.

 <!--
 **maksimtishin/maksimtishin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.